What makes Barack Obama tick?

 In 2011, ABC News asked Obama: What’s the trait you most deplore in yourself, and the trait you most deplore in others?
 His reply:

 Laziness.
 Nothing frustrates me more than when people aren’t doing their jobs.
 The thing actually that I most dislike is cruelty.
 I can’t stand cruel people.
 And if I see people doing something mean to somebody else, just to make themselves feel important it really gets me mad.
 But, with myself, since I tend not to be a mean person, you know, if I get lazy, then I get mad at myself.

-In true 9 fashion, Obama also said about his idea of perfect happiness:
+In true 9 fashion, which emphasizes connecting people, Obama also said about his idea of perfect happiness: